h4ck3rm1k3/db-docs/index.md

 ### Deleting objects (The D in CRUD)

-If you want to delete a set of rows, use the `db.Result.Remove()` call on a result set.
+If you want to delete a set of rows, use the `db.Result.Remove()` method on a result set.

 ```go